Amarin Corporation plc (AMRN) Shares Down Despite Recent Market Volatility

-Amarin Corporation plc (NASDAQ: AMRN)’s stock price has decreased by -3.82 compared to its previous closing price of 1.54.
-Despite this, the company has seen a loss of -3.19% in its stock price over the last five trading days.
+Amarin Corporation plc (NASDAQ: AMRN)’s stock price has decreased by -4.03 compared to its previous closing price of 1.49. but the company has seen a -6.54% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Amarin Corporation plc (NASDAQ: AMRN) Right Now?

-, and the 36-month beta value for AMRN is at 1.88.
-Analysts have varying views on the stock, with 3 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 as “hold,” and 2 as “sell.”
+The 36-month beta value for AMRN is also noteworthy at 1.83.
+There are mixed opinions on the stock, with 3 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 rating it as “hold,” and 2 rating it as “sell.”

 Sponsored

-The average price suggested by analysts for AMRN is $3.75, which is $2.27 above the current market price.
-The public float for AMRN is 381.31M, and currently, shorts hold a 4.95% of that float.
-The average trading volume for AMRN on March 31, 2023 was 4.67M shares.
+The average price estimated by analysts for AMRN is $3.75, which is $2.32 above than the current price.
+The public float for AMRN is 381.31M, and at present, short sellers hold a 4.95% of that float.
+The average trading volume of AMRN on April 04, 2023 was 4.69M shares.

 AMRN’s Market Performance

-AMRN’s stock has seen a -3.19% decrease for the week, with a -24.04% drop in the past month and a 23.43% gain in the past quarter.
-The volatility ratio for the week is 3.72%, and the volatility levels for the past 30 days are at 6.93% for Amarin Corporation plc The simple moving average for the last 20 days is -8.82% for AMRN stock, with a simple moving average of 1.95% for the last 200 days.
+The stock of Amarin Corporation plc (AMRN) has seen a -6.54% decrease in the past week, with a -23.12% drop in the past month, and a 20.17% gain in the past quarter.
+The volatility ratio for the week is 5.27%, and the volatility levels for the past 30 days are at 6.80% for AMRN.
+The simple moving average for the last 20 days is -9.69% for AMRN stock, with a simple moving average of -1.37% for the last 200 days.

 Analysts’ Opinion of AMRN